lambdazy/lzy/docs/tutorials/2-basics.md

     print(result)
 ```

-Or just enforce eager execution for the whole graph:
+Or enforce eager execution for the whole graph:

 ```python
 env = LzyRemoteEnv()